placetopay/ReallySimpleJWT/readme.md

 ```

 The reason for this is that there are lots of [JWT Crackers](https://github.com/lmammino/jwt-cracker) available meaning weak secrets are easy to crack thus rendering the security JWT offers useless.

-## Version One Support

-Support for version one of this library will continue until July 2019.
-No new features will be added to the version, just bug fixes and security patches.

 ## License